guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 - [compare annuities](https://www.moneyadviceservice.org.uk/en/tools/annuities) to check how much you might get
 - [shop around](/shop-around) for the best deal - you don’t have to stay with your current provider
-- make sure you know [how much tax you'll pay](/tax) on your annuity income
+- make sure you know [how much tax you’ll pay](/tax) on your annuity income
-- check with your provider if the annuity they offer is right for you, eg if you're in poor health you could get a better rate
+- check with your provider if the annuity they offer is right for you, eg if you’re in poor health you could get a better rate
 - ask your provider if your pension pot has any special arrangements attached to it that could mean you get a better deal, eg a guaranteed annuity rate

 ##Take your money flexibly